phongduong/my-portfolio/data/posts/bundle-assets-for-production-with-gulpjs.md

 };

 exports.default = copyCSS;
-exports.copyPNG = copyPNG
+exports.copyPNG = copyPNG;
 ```

 You run `gulp` command and pass the export names as argument.
 The `default` task is a special case.
 If you run only `default` task, you don't have to pass `default` to command.

 ```
 gulp